mozilla-l10n/documentation/src/products/mozilla_org/README.md

 * [Updating mozilla.org production](updating_mozillaorg_production.md).
 * [Enable a new locale on production](enable_production.md).

-For documentation about Webdashboard and Langchecker, see [this page](../../tools/webdashboards/).
+For documentation about Langchecker, see [this page](../../tools/webdashboards/).